-Used in the construction industry for cutting, welding, brazing and heat treating at very high temperatures, acetylene (C2H2) provides the hottest flame of all gases.
-But there’s more to measuring the contents of your acetylene cylinders then most people know.
+Used in the construction industry for cutting, welding, brazing, and heat treating at very high temperatures, acetylene (C2H2) provides the hottest flame of all gases.
+But there’s more to measuring the contents of your acetylene cylinders than most people know.
 Stay cool, calm and collected when it comes to your acetylene gas cylinders with these useful facts.

 - Acetylene is a colorless gas with a garlic-like odor.

 - Acetylene burns in air or oxygen with an intensely hot, luminous, and smokey flame.

 - Acetylene should not be used at pressures exceeding 15 PSI.

 - Acetylene cylinders are uniquely constructed compared to all other gas cylinders.
 They contain a porous mass, known as lime silica, a filter that suppresses acetylene decomposition.